Y8Games/y8-construct-sdk/readme.md

 - Now id.net events should be available in the event tabs
 - Start by making a id.net _init_ action for _On start of layout_ event

+### Important Notes
+- Games will need to be hosted on https in order to work.
+Using https is possible using the id.net <a href="http://dev.id.net/docs/storage/">storage solution</a>.
+Any website, even non https ones, can iframe the game.

 ### Available Functions
 - Is authorized - Returns true if sdk is loaded
 - Is not authorized - Returns true if sdk is not loaded